phoenix-rtos/phoenix-rtos-doc/coding/index.md

 #### PS-ASM-REC-005

-Magic number is code should be avoided.
+Magic numbers in code should be avoided.

 ##### Example
 ```